otrv4/otrv4/otrv4.md

   * DRE-Auth message
   * Data Message

 The following sections will outline which actions to take for each case.

+Note the following:

-They all assume that at least `ALLOW_V3` or `ALLOW_V4` is set; if not, then OTR is completely disabled and no special handling of messages should be done.
-Version 1 and 2 messages are out of the scope of this specification.
+  * Versions 1 and 2 messages are out of the scope of this specification.
+  * For version 3 and 4 messages, if the receiving instance tag is not equal to its own, the message should be discarded and the user optionally warned.
+  * The exception here is the DH Commit Message where the recipient instance tag may be 0, which indicates that no particular instance is specified.

 (TODO: this section doesn't seem to allow for the OTRv4 specific DAKE messages)

-For version 3 and 4 messages, if the receiving instance tag is not equal to its own, the message should be discarded and the user optionally warned.

-The exception here is the DH Commit Message where the recipient instance tag may be 0, which indicates that no particular instance is specified.

 #### Receiving OTRv3 Specific Messages

-If an OTRv3 D-H commit message arrives and you support OTRv3, you may start OTRv3.
+  * If an OTRv3 D-H commit message arrives and you support OTRv3, you may start OTRv3.
 All other OTRv3 specific messages are ignored.

 #### User requests to start an OTR conversation

   * Send an OTR Query Message to the correspondent.

 #### Receiving plaintext without the whitespace tag

 If `msgstate` is `MSGSTATE_PLAINTEXT`:

   * Simply display the message to the user.
-  * If `REQUIRE_ENCRYPTION` is set, warn the user that the message was received unencrypted.
+  * If you enforce encryption, warn the user that the message was received unencrypted.

 If `msgstate` is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`: